asherk7/asherkhan.ca/pages/index.md

   - Spotify
 ---

 Hey!
-I'm Asher Khan, a Software Engineering student at McMaster University, and a passionate machine learning engineer.
+I'm Asher Khan, a Software Engineering student at McMaster University, and a passionate machine learning engineer specializing in computer vision.

 Dreaming up cool ideas and making them come true is where my passion lies.
 I am enthusiastic about exploring, and applying machine learning to benefit society, and push the boundaries of what's possible.
 You can find my full project list, publications, and open-source contributions on my <a href="/Asher_Khan_Resume.pdf" target="_blank" rel="noopener noreferrer">Resume</a> and [GitHub](https://github.com/asherk7).